theobersentes/twitter-clone-client/README.md

 ###

-## Building and Starting the application
+## Building and Starting the application for production build

 ```bash
 npm run build